-The digital perfume is the closing of a circle.
-Technological evolution (more than anything else the industrial revolution) has made us almost lose the perception of perfumes.
-We all use a plethora of deodorants to hide our body odors, and the traffic exhaust fumes in our vibrant megacities make us numb to olfactory sensations.
+Digital perfume is the closing of a circle.
+Technological evolution (mostly the industrial revolution) has almost made us lose the perception of perfumes.
+We all use a plethora of deodorants to hide our body odors, and traffic exhaust fumes in our bustling megacities make us insensitive to olfactory sensations.

-I would not hesitate to say that in a while we will think of our noses only as a place to put our glasses on, or as a sentinel who warns us of allergies and colds.
+I wouldn't hesitate to say that before long we will only think of our noses as a place to put our glasses, or as a sentry warning us of allergies and colds.

-In fact, the smell is very important: the chemical language of perfume is a physical sensation that affects us directly and deeply.
+In reality, smell is quite important: the chemical language of perfume is a physical sensation that affects us directly and deeply.
 This is why, for example, car manufacturers make sure their cars smell new, or because coffee shops are much more tempting than vacuum-packed coffee in the supermarket.

 Current online experiences do not currently include an odor component.
 Some past attempts (like Olly, a sort of anti-litteram olfactory printer) failed miserably.
 However, consumers estimate that our sense of smell will be a key part of the internet by 2030.